deltaphi/RR32CanController/README.md

 # RR32CanSwitchboard
-Sketch for a Switchboard talking the Maerklin CAN protocol based on the ESP32 NodeMCU-Board
+Sketch for a Switchboard talking the Maerklin CAN protocol based on the ESP32 NodeMCU-Board.

 ## Software

 This project is built using PlatformIO.
 It makes use of some features that may not be easily portable to other Arduino-supported MCUs.

+Note that the CAN driver from the lib directory *must not* be present when you want to compile using the ESP32-IDF driver.
+Otherwise, the Controller will just attempt to sit there without sending queued messages or receiving any messages transmitted on the bus.

 ### Menuing